 While the OPC is charged with investigating and prosecuting attorneys’ and LPPs’ misconduct, the office does not make the ultimate determination as to whether rules have been violated and it does not impose discipline against attorneys or LPPs.
 This determination is made by the Utah Supreme Court through either the Ethics and Discipline Committee or the District Courts.

 In 2017 at the direction of the Utah Supreme Court, the American Bar Association (“ABA”) conducted a review of the entire disciplinary system.
 Based upon the ABA’s report, the Utah Supreme Court formed an ad hoc committee to evaluate the report and make recommendations regarding what changes should be implemented.
 As a first step, the Utah Supreme Court formed an oversight committee for the OPC, and adopted a rule to make clear that the OPC is a part of the Utah Supreme Court’s regulation of the practice of law, and not part of the Utah State Bar.
-In the coming months more changes will be made to the procedural rules to implement the recommendations as approved by the Utah Supreme Court.
+On December 15, 2020 the Utah Supreme Court adopted changes to the procedural rules for attorney discipline matters to implement the recommendations.

-All disciplinary proceedings, including those following informal and formal complaints, are conducted in accordance with the process described in the Rules of Lawyer Discipline and Disability and the Rules Governing Licensed Paralegal Practitioners (“the Rules”).
+All disciplinary proceedings are conducted in accordance with the process described in the Rules of Discipline, Disability and Sanctions (“the Rules”).
 The Rules are construed to achieve “substantial justice and fairness in disciplinary matters with dispatch and at the least expense to all concerned parties.”